Squarepusher: 1993–1995: Early career

 In August 1993, Jenkinson recorded a piece named "O'Brien"; with his friend, Hardy Finn, he raised enough money to release it with additional material on a vinyl 12".
 Jenkinson and his friends took the copies of the record to various local record shops but found reactions disappointing.
 In late 1994, Jenkinson began pursuing his fascination for integrating breakbeats into electronic music.
 At this time, Jenkinson was becoming obsessed with bringing a "dark psychedelia" to drum and bass (which would eventually reach its zenith with Go Plastic from 2001).
 By 1995 he was playing live sets, including a performance at Eurobeat 2000 at Turnmills in 1995, and "O'Brien" was part of his setlist.
 In 1995, he heard future Nothing Records label-mate Luke Vibert's track "Military Jazz" (released under his Plug alias) and was inspired by its approach:

 This track came on and, amongst the road noise and chatter, I heard what I thought was some sort of hip-hop track being played by a band.
 As the track progressed, I became more intrigued, as it sounded like they were trying to play as if it had been programmed.
 Then the Amen [break] came in, and I was floored; it sounded like a drummer playing breakbeats, and made me totally rethink my ideas of programming breaks.

 The first recordings using Jenkinson's new setup were released on the Spymania label.
 Two EPs, Conumber and Alroy Road Tracks, were released in 1995 under the pseudonyms Squarepusher and The Duke of Harringay, respectively.
 Jenkinson began receiving invitations from clubs to play regular sets, including The Sir George Robey in Finsbury Park.
-He then placed two songs on Worm Interface releases, "Dragon Disc 2" and the "Bubble and Squeak" EPs.

-During this period Jenkinson also made a remix for Ninja Tune's DJ Food, which featured on the EP "Refried Food".
-The remix led Ninja Tune to offer Jenkinson a record contract, which along with an offer from Belgium's R&S records he declined in favor of a contract offered by Warp Records, which was partially instigated by Richard D. James, known professionally as Aphex Twin.
-Correspondence between James and Jenkinson sprung up after meeting at The George Robey.
-The resulting meeting led to Jenkinson's first hearing of the Hangable Auto Bulb EP which Richard had brought with him.
-But the meeting also facilitated James' initial selection of Jenkinson's tracks that went on to form the Feed Me Weird Things album, released on Rephlex Records in 1996.
+It was after a gig at the George Robey where Jenkinson met Richard D. James, known professionally as Aphex Twin.
+The two became friends, and they agreed to release Jenkinson's first album on James' own label, Rephlex Records.
+Jenkinson sent James a compilation on DAT of forty tracks recorded from 1994 to 1995.
+James selected twelve of these tracks to form Squarepusher's debut studio album, Feed Me Weird Things, which was released on Rephlex in June 1996.